Dmitry-lnv/Dmitry-lnv/README.md

 IT specialist with 2+ years experience in Information Technology Management, 7+ years experience in Science, 4+ year project management experience in Bank sector and Heavy Industry project management.

-All of my projects lie in different fields:
+All of my projects lie in next fields:
   - bank sector,
   - heavy industry,
   - chemical and biological physics,